verlok/verlok.github.io/_posts/2019-06-10-this-website-pwa.md

 ]);*/
 ```

 But I'm currently investigating and understanding how to manage this.

+## Results

+The result is that this website is now:

+1. Installable
+2. Accessible offline
+3. Modern :)

 If you have any hints or comments, please let me know in the comments!